eksctl-io/eksctl/userdocs/src/usage/iam-policies.md

 The `ebs` policy enables the new EBS CSI (Elastic Block Store Container Storage Interface) driver.

 ### Cert Manager Policy
-The `certManager` policy enable the ability add records to Route53 in order to solve the DNS01 challenge.
+The `certManager` policy enables the ability to add records to Route 53 in order to solve the DNS01 challenge.
 More information can be found [here](https://cert-manager.io/docs/configuration/acme/dns01/route53/#set-up-a-iam-role).

 [comment]: <> (TODO: One section per addon and brief explanation of what it is )